acquahsamuel/ai-resume-builder-backend/API_OVERVIEW.md

 ## 🚀 Complete Backend Implementation

 This CV Builder backend provides a comprehensive API for creating, managing, and customizing professional resumes/CVs.
-Built with NestJS, TypeORM, and MySQL.
+Built with NestJS, Mongoose, and MongoDB.

 ## ✅ Implemented Features